How to Stock a Healthy Pantry in 2021

 - Asian Condiments: I also often rely on Red Boat Fish Sauce and San-J Organic Tamari (reduced sodium), as I’m addicted to Asian flavors.
 Pretty Thai makes amazingly clean and authentic Thai sauces and seasonings, as well, and, of course, I always keep sriracha on hand.

-- Mayonnaise: When it comes to mayonnaise, I love Primal Kitchen’s avocado oil mayos (it comes in plain or flavors like Chipotle Lime, which is delicious!) and Chosen Foods (their black garlic and harissa mayos are insanely good!).
+- Mayonnaise: When it comes to mayonnaise, I like Chosen Foods (their black garlic and harissa mayos are insanely good!), but my favorite mayo is Sir Kensington’s Avocado Oil Mayo.

 Then it’s down to my canned and jarred goods.